-The Committee will report its activities to the full Board on a periodic basis so that the Board is kept informed of its activities.
+The Committee will report its activities to the full Board.
 The Committee will perform the duties delegated to it by the Board.

-The Committee is authorized to have full and unrestricted access to all personnel, records, operations, properties, and other information and resources of the Company as required to discharge its duties and responsibilities properly.
-The Committee has the authority to direct and supervise an investigation into any matter within the scope of its duties.
+The Committee is authorized to have full and unrestricted access to the independent auditors, internal auditors, internal and outside counsel, and all personnel, records, operations, properties, and all other information and resources of the Company as required, in its sole discretion, to discharge its duties and responsibilities.
+The Committee has the authority to direct and supervise an investigation into any matter it deems necessary or appropriate to fulfill its duties.

 E. Outside Advisors/Funding

-The Committee has the authority to engage independent counsel, compensation and other consultants and other advisors as it deems necessary to carry out its duties.
-Prior to engaging any such counsel, consultants and other advisors, the Committee shall take into account and consider the independence of such advisors in accordance with the relevant SEC and Nasdaq rules.
-The Committee shall be directly responsible for the appointment, determination of compensation, and oversight of the work of any such counsel, consultants and other advisors retained by the Committee.
-The Company shall provide for the appropriate funding, as determined by the Committee, for payment of (i) compensation to any such counsel, consultants and other advisors engaged by the Committee and (ii) ordinary administrative expenses necessary or appropriate in carrying out its duties.
+The Committee will have the authority, in its sole discretion, to engage independent counsel, compensation and other consultants and other advisors as it deems necessary or appropriate to carry out its duties.
+Prior to engaging any such counsel, consultants and other advisors, the Committee shall take into account and consider the independence of such advisors in accordance with the relevant rules of the Securities and Exchange Commission ("SEC") and NASDAQ.
+The Committee shall be directly responsible for the appointment, determination of compensation, and oversight of the work of any such counsel, consultants and other advisors retained by the Committee, including sole authority to approve the counsel's, consultant's or other advisor's fees and other retention terms.
+The Company will provide for the appropriate funding, as determined by the Committee, for payment of (i) compensation to any such counsel, consultants and other advisors engaged by the Committee and (ii) ordinary administrative expenses necessary or appropriate in carrying out its duties.